Table of Contents

 - What is it?

-Dedifferentiation happens when mature cells regain the ability to divide under certain conditions. - Example:
+Dedifferentiation happens when mature, differentiated living cells regain the capacity to divide under specific conditions.- These cells become meristematic again.

 Redifferentiation